Australian PM says satellite finds objects possibly from missing Malaysian jet

-“Following specialist analysis of this satellite imagery, two possible objects related to the search have been identified.”

-Abbott said a search aircraft was due to arrive at the area where the objects were spotted about the time he was speaking in parliament.
-A further three aircraft were also enroute to the site.
+Abbott said aircraft were en route to the area where the objects were found.

-Abbott said he had already spoken with his Malaysian counterpart Najib Razak and cautioned that the objects had yet to be identified.

-“The task of locating these objects will be extremely difficult and it may turn out they are not related to the search for MH370,” said Abbott.

 The AMSA said it would hold a media briefing in Canberra at 0430 GMT.